shadowfool/PhoTephra/README.md

 ##Project Overview <a name="Project-Overview"></a>

 Improve your online dating profile by employing the best practices.
 Create a well balanced profile by picking a portrait, professional, athletic, and adventurous photo to get the attention of your next true love.
-Pick a tagline to populate your tinder profile with to get that cutie to swipe right when she reads your witty tagline.

 ## Project Features:
-- Totally redone front end with slide format, about us pages, carousel picture viewer,  etc.
+- Redone front end with slide format, about us pages, carousel picture viewer,  etc.
 - Backend grabs tags from ML startup Clarifai’s API to automatically tag photos.
 - Backend includes automatic categorizing of photos into portrait, professional, athletic, and adventurous buckets.
 - Backend includes memoization of already-tagged Clarifai photos